vfarcic/devops26/manuscript/17-progressive-delivery.md

 Press *ctrl+c* to cancel the watcher once you confirm that the newly started build is finished.

-W> Please execute the command that follows only if yu are using **serverless** Jenkins X
+W> Please execute the command that follows only if you are using **serverless** Jenkins X

 ```bash
 jx get activities \